Submitty/submitty.github.io/_docs/developer/plagiarism.md

 Some parts of Lichen have automated tests which are run by GitHub Actions.
-It is also possible to run the tests locally by navigating to `/usr/local/submitty/GIT_CHECKOUT/Lichen/tests` and running `python3 -m unittest discover`.
+It is also possible to run the tests locally by navigating to `/usr/local/submitty/GIT_CHECKOUT/Lichen/tests` inside your Vagrant virtual machine and running `python3 -m unittest discover`.
+See more about automated testing on Submitty [here](https://submitty.org/developer/testing/).

 ### Provided Code Files